Welcome to Marine Ecosystem Engineering Laboratory!

 Submergible cage using step by step exchanging air and water

-A large cage could be floated and submerged certainly by exchanging air and water in the polyethylene pipe step by step.
-This submergible case will be utilized in the area where high waves arise by typhoon attacks.
+A large cage could be floated and submerged securely by exchanging air and water in the polyethylene pipe step by step.
+This submergible cage can be submerged during typhoon attacks to escape from high waves.
+This cage was also installed in the coastal sea of the Phillipines.